PaulineRoca/AIP2016/04_Python_in_a_nutshell/Python_in_a_nutshell.md

 . . .

 This way of using Python is fine if you need to quickly test an idea.
 But as soon as you quit `ipython` (by pressing `Ctrl-D`), you lose all traces of what you have done.
-To avoid that, you want to use the **Edit-run** approach
+To avoid that, you want to use the **Edit-run* approach.

-# Using a editor (Edit-run cycle)
+## Using a text editor (Edit-run cycle)

-Using a **text editor**, e.g. *atom*, you write a python script, that is, a series of commands, that you save in a file; then you gie this file to interpret to Python.
+Using a **text editor**, e.g. *atom*, you write a python script, that is, a series of commands, that you save in a file; then you give this file to interpret to a python interpreter.
 Here is how:

 1. Open a Text-Editor (e.g. Atom)  and a Terminal window side-by-side: